You are here

 - Documenting whether an IDC waiver request has been approved.

-Requests for waivers must be submitted and reviewed in accordance with the relevant school/college/institute/center's requirements.
+Requests for waivers must be submitted and reviewed by the relevant school/college/institute/center's requirements.

 ORSP will not assess whether the IDC rate used on a PAF is a waiver; nor will it require documentation that an IDC waiver has been approved.
 Instead, ORSP will consider approval of the PAF to be evidence of school/college/institute/center approval of the IDC rate, regardless of what rate is used.

-If the University offers to cost share a portion of the direct costs of a project, the indirect costs associated with those direct costs may also be used for cost sharing (with prior approval in the case of federal funds).
+If the University agrees to cost-share a portion of the direct costs of a project, the indirect costs associated with those direct costs may also be used for cost sharing (with prior approval in the case of federal funds).
 If the sponsor limits indirect costs, the difference between the full recovery of indirect cost and what is allowed by the sponsor may be shown as a University cost-sharing contribution.

-Class Codes for Sponsored Projects provides definitions of "research," "instruction," "other sponsored activity," and "clinical trial site activity."
+Our Class Codes for Sponsored Projects page provides definitions of:

 - Capital expenditures.